sentairanger/Ball-Tracker_Robot/README.md

 * Install OpenCV using the tutorial provided.
 * Setup your environment as it will protect your main python install.
 Again, use the tutorial provided.
 * Enable the camera by going into Menu > Preferences > Raspberry Pi Configuration > Interfaces > Camera > Enable
 * Then go into a terminal (make sure you activate your environment) and type `cd Ball-Tracker-Robot`.
-Go into the directory and then type `python pi_robot_alarm.py`.
+Go into the directory and then type `python pi_robot_alarm.py --picamera`.
 Then the camera will turn on and you can start.
 Get a ball that is light green or you can paint your own using a foam ball.
 The robot should now move when it sees the ball.
 Make sure you use a neutral colored floor.